MaginnGroup/genFF_public/README.md

 2. workspace/ will appear to save all raw results generated during the workflow after running init_gpbo*.py.
 This file is not tracked by git due to its size. the workspace/ folder for this study can be downloaded on Google Drive (see section 'Workflow Files and Results') <br />
 3. signac_project_document.json will also appear to track the status of jobs in the signac workflow <br />

-Directory csv/ contains data used to train the GP models It contains the following files: <br />
+Directory csv/ contains data used to train the GP models. <br />
+It contains the following files: <br />
 1. rXX-density.csv; The MD density data. <br />
 2. rXX-vle.csv; The GEMC data which is used to train the GP models. <br />

-Directory example_mcf_files/ contains sample .mcf files for all models and HFCs evaluated in this work It contains the following files/subdirectories: <br />
+Directory example_mcf_files/ contains sample .mcf files for all models and HFCs evaluated in this work. <br />
-1. AT-Y/RXX-species1.mcf are the sample .mcf files for each FF model and HFC. <br />

-Directory fffit/fffit is a package which contains some critical functions for running the workflow <br />
 It contains the following files/subdirectories: <br />
+1. AT-Y/RXX-species1.mcf are the sample .mcf files for each FF model and refrigerant. <br />

+Directory fffit/fffit is a package which contains some critical functions for running the workflow. <br />
+It contains the following files/subdirectories: <br />
-1. tests/ contains the tests for the functions in fffit/fffit
+1. tests/ contains the tests for the functions in fffit/fffit. <br />
 2. __init__.py intializes the package. <br />
 3. models.py contains functions related to building GP models. <br />
 4. pareto.py contains functions related to locating pareto-optimal parameter sets. <br />